Lou Walker is a researcher and speaker on obesity and health in the workplace. She is the author of the only academic study on workplace cake culture.

 - understand the latest research on the link between workplace health and wellbeing initiatives and employer value proposition

-- understand attitudes to cake culture in your workplace using a questionnaire so you can tailormake your response
+- understand the cake culture in your workplace by using the full office cake questionnaire so you can tailormake your response

-- use evidence-based methods to change your workplace eating environment to make it easier for people to make a healthy choice.
+- use evidence-based methods to change your workplace eating environment to make it easier for people to make healthy choices